-In conclusion, I recommend Luminar AI to anyone looking for a powerful yet simple photo editing software.
-Templates are a nice way to quickly edit your photos if you’re a beginner or lazy. 😀
+In conclusion, I recommend Luminar AI to anyone looking for powerful yet simple photo editing software.
+Templates are a nice way to quickly edit your photos if you’re a beginner or lazy photographer.

 For me, the best Luminar AI feature is the plugin option of Lightroom, as this is how I use it virtually every day.
 I perform the basic edits in Lightroom first, and then I open the image in Luminar AI.

-I disliked the lack of layer-based editing and the inability to tweak AI tools (I’m looking at you AtmosphereAI) when they don’t do a great job on their own.
+I was not too fond of the lack of layer-based editing and the inability to tweak AI tools (I’m looking at you, AtmosphereAI) when they don’t do a great job on their own.
 You have no way of fixing their mistakes.

 For more Luminar AI alternatives, check my Best Photo Editors list.